 Transportation revenue obligations are issued pursuant to the State of Wisconsin Transportation Facilities and Highway Projects Revenue Obligations General Resolution, dated June 26, 1986, as amended (General Resolution).
-The State has issued transportation revenue obligations in the form of bonds and commercial paper notes.
 The Bank of New York Mellon Trust Company, N.A. serves as trustee for the transportation revenue bond program (Trustee).
-The Trustee serves as registrar and paying agent for the bonds, and Deutsche Bank Trust Company Americas serves as issuing and paying agent for the commercial paper notes.
+The Trustee serves as registrar and paying agent for the bonds, and Deutsche Bank Trust Company Americas serves as issuing and paying agent for the Notes.
 The law firm of Quarles & Brady LLP provides bond counsel services to the State for issuance of transportation revenue obligations.